kokoalberti/postgis-baselayers/README.md

 Accessing databases using SSL (for example on AWS RDS) is supported through the `POSTGRES_SSLMODE=verify-full` and `POSTGRES_SSLROOTCERT=/root/.postgresql/root.crt` parameters.
 The `/root/.postgresql/root.crt` for Amazon RDS has been `ADD`ed into the application container on build.
 To use another one change the path or overwrite it.

 The [`docker-compose-dev.yaml`](docker-compose-dev.yaml) file can be used to start a development environment to experiment with the code.
 It doesnt use supervisord and starts two app containers, one for the work queue and one for the app with Flask's development server.
+To manually run Makefiles in the same environment as the app, grab a shell on the running container with `docker exec -it postgis-baselayers-app /bin/bash`.

 ## Accessing Data